trafficone/TwilioServerlessApplicationTemplate/README.md

 # TwilioServerlessApplicationTemplate

+> Archive Note:
+> Twilio now supports serverless functions for free on their platform.
+This project is redundant.

 A template to interact with Twilio using AWS SAM.
 Deploy your Twilio app in a serverless architecture with ease!

 ## Premise